hannesdelbeke/blender-qt-stylesheet/README.md

 - apply Blender Icon to QApplication

 #### Dark title bar in PySide2
-Optional: Make your title bar dark when creating your QApplication
+Optional in PySide2: Make your title bar dark when creating your QApplication
+Happens automatically in PySide6
 ```python
 app = QApplication(sys.argv + ['-platform', 'windows:darkmode=2'])
 ```